EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 A final point about Memcached is that memory-based caching has a
 disadvantage: because the cached data is stored in memory, the data will be lost if your server crashes.
-Clearly, memory isn't intended for permanent data storage, so don't rely on memory-based caching as your only data storage.
+Clearly, memory isn\'t intended for permanent data storage, so don\'t rely on memory-based caching as your only data storage.
-Without a doubt, *none* of the Django caching backends should be used for permanent storage -- they're all intended to be solutions for caching, not storage -- but we point this out here because memory-based caching is particularly temporary.
+Without a doubt, *none* of the Django caching backends should be used for permanent storage -- they\'re all intended to be solutions for caching, not storage -- but we point this out here because memory-based caching is particularly temporary.